Pylons/pylonsrtd/docs/libraries.rst

 Library Package Documentation
 =============================

-The following packages are hosted within the Pylons Project GitHub organization repository structure, and are officially endorsed, but are not Pyramid add-ons.
+The following packages are hosted within the Pylons Project's GitHub repository structure, and are officially endorsed, but are not Pyramid add-ons.

 * `WebOb <http://webob.org>`_, WSGI request/response library